eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 ***

-This is the noocene, two hundred billion seconds after the intelligence explosion: 10<sup>30</sup> immortal souls scattered over a billion stars, across a disk eight thousand light years in diameter.
+This is the noocene: 10<sup>30</sup> immortal souls scattered over a billion stars, across a disk eight thousand light years in diameter.
 And a pantheon of some seven hundred gods, who have changed the face of nature.
 Most leave them a wide berth: the stars around Sadalmelik are not settled.

 And when gods die, grave-robbers flock to them and dig a quarry out of their bodies.
 This is the crew of the _Epiphany_: explorers who sift through the middens of collapsed civilizations and rob the graves of the gods, searching for beautiful things.
-This is the _Epiphany_: a treasure ship, laden to the gunwales with precious things from every world and every age, and proof that even gods can die.
+This is the _Epiphany_: a treasure ship, laden to the gunwales with precious things from every world and every age, and the burial hoards of the gods.

 ***